MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/nf-wincodec-iwicimagingfactory-createcomponentenumerator.md

 ## -remarks

-Component types must be enumerated seperately.
+Component types must be enumerated separately.
 Combinations of component types and <b>WICAllComponents</b> are unsupported.